limingcan562/webpack5-boilerplate/README.md

 - The file name in the `public` folder should not be the same as the file name under `src`, otherwise the packaged file under `src` will be overwritten after packaging

 ## Other
-The test shows that the '@ babel/plugin transform modules commonjs' plug-in will affect the `webpack` `tree shaking` function, so this plug-in should be installed with caution
+The test shows that the `@babel/plugin-transform-modules-commonjs` plug-in will affect the `webpack` `tree shaking` function, so this plug-in should be installed with caution

 ## End